 How to make sure that the confectioner's sugar sticks?
 The trick is to roll them twice!
 Give the cookies their first coating when they are slightly warm.
 As the cookies cool, the confectioners' sugar will melt into them.
 After the snowball cookies have cooled, coat them in confectioners' sugar again, and they'll be as beautifully snowy and stay true to their name.

-- Storage: Snowball cookies can be stored in an airtight container at room temperature for up to 5 days.
+Pecan snowballs can be stored in an airtight container at room temperature for up to 10 days.

-- Freezing instructions for baked cookies: Once baked, cooled, and dredged in powdered sugar, the snowball cookies can be stored in an airtight container in the freezer for up to 3 months.
-Be sure to place wax or parchment paper between layers.
-Thaw them on the kitchen counter for a few hours before eating.
-I always give them another powdered sugar shake to freshen them up.
+Once baked, cooled, and coated in powdered sugar, these snowball cookies can be stored in an airtight container in the freezer for up to three months.

 Pro tip: Snowball cookies make great homemade gifts during the holiday season.
 Place them in mini muffin liners and then tuck them into a decorative tin or a cellophane bag and adorn them with a festive ribbon for an elegant gift.

-- Confectioners sugar is the same as powdered sugar found in grocery stores.
+- Confectioner sugar is the same as powdered sugar found in grocery stores.

 - Tossing the snowballs in powdered sugar twice is key.